13,99 €

 Autorenporträt

 Vivian Faith Prescott (she/her) is a bi writer, born and raised on a small island, Wrangell, Kaachxana.áak'w, in Southeast Alaska.
 Her children and grandchildren are Ravens and belong to the T'akdeintaan clan from GlacierBay.
-She was adopted into that clan.
-She is a member of the Pacific Sámi Searvi (Sámi are the Indigenous people of Scandinavia) and a founding member of Community Roots, the first LGBTQIA+ group on the island.
-She's the author of 13 books, including My Fathers Smokehouse: Stories and Recipes from Fishcamp and Old Woman with Berries in Her Lap.
-Vivian holds an MFA in poetry from the University of Alaska Anchorage and a MA in Cross Cultural Studies: Indigenous Knowledge Systems from the University of Alaska Fairbanks.
-She lives and writes as a climate witness in Lingit Aaní at her family's fishcamp, Mickey's Fishcamp, on the land of the Shtax'héenKwáan.
+She was adopted into that clan and is a member of the Pacific Sámi Searvi.
+Prescott is the author of thirteen books and holds an MFA in poetry from the University of Alaska Anchorage and a MA in Cross Cultural Studies: Indigenous Knowledge Systems from the University of Alaska Fairbanks.
+She lives and writes as a climate witness in Lingit Aaní at her family's fishcamp on the land of the Shtax'héenKwáan.